 How To Get From Cancun To Isla Mujeres

 There are a number of different ways of getting from Cancun to Isla Mujeres.
 Depending on your budget and how much time you’ve got, one of the following ways of getting from the mainland to this sparkling island is bound to suit you.

 Take the ferry from Cancun to Isla Mujeres

 Puerto Juarez Ferry

 Run by a company called Ultramar, this high-speed ferry service shuttles passengers between Cancun and Isla Mujeres.
-It’s a quick way to get to the island, taking just 30 minutes.
-The company is well trusted – not only is the whole process pretty efficient, but it’s safe and they’re known for their high quality.
+It’s a quick way to get to the island, taking just 30 minutes and with many departures throughout the day, starting at 5:30 am until 11:00 pm.
+The company is well trusted – the trip is safe and they’re known for their high quality.

 The boats are virtually luxurious – they come with air conditioning and Wi-Fi, plus you can even buy snacks onboard.

 To catch this ferry, you need head to the Puerto Juarez Ferry Terminal – a modern, well-equipped building with toilets, eateries, and other facilities.